UniversalDependencies/docs/_ga/pos/PRON.md

 Irish pronouns also have emphatic forms  (e.g. _seisean_ and _eisean_) .
 Pronouns are often incorporated through inflection in synthetic verb forms and prepositions.

-Augment pronouns appear in copula constructions when the subject is 3rd person singular or plural.
+Pronominal augments or subpredicates appear in copula constructions when the subject is 3rd person singular or plural.
 The pronoun precedes the subject.

 Irish demonstratives are either post-determiners (see [DET]()), when modifying a noun, or simply demonstrative pronouns (_siúd, seo, sin_), tagged as PRON.